How Long Does Sex Should Last – Normal Intercourse Duration

 • Addressing any medication side effects with a healthcare provider

-Foreplay Role in Sexual Satisfaction
+Foreplay Role

 While discussions about how long sex should last often focus on penetration, foreplay plays a crucial role in overall sexual satisfaction.
 Extended foreplay can: